memgraph/docs/products/memgraph/upcoming/tutorials/football-transfers.md

 and `position` (e.g. `"Central Midfield"`).
 * `League` - a football league where multiple teams play in, contains one property `name` (e.g. `"Premier League"`).
-* `Transfer` - represents a football transfer that connects a `Player` that is transferred from one `Team` to another `Team` within a `Season`.
-Transfer contains one optional property `fee` (e.g. `80.50`) that represents a transfer fee in millions of euros.
+* `Transfer` - represents football transfer that connects a `Player` that is transferred from one `Team` to another `Team` within a `Season`.
+Transfer contains one optional property `fee` (e.g. `80.50`) that represents a transfer fee in millions of euros and one regular property `year` (e.g `1995`) that represents how old was a player when the transfer occurred.
 * `Season` - a football season with two properties `name` (e.g. `"2019/2020"`)
 and `year` (e.g. `2019`).